 The Science of Personality

-The classification system from which the NPSP25 evolved was developed from the American Psychiatric Association (APA) personality disorder system, which defines and provides diagnostic criteria for the often disabling personality disorders.
-The diagnostic criteria for the personality disorders are published in the APA’s Diagnostic and Statistical Manual of Mental Disorders, the most recent of which is the fifth edition, DSM-5, published in 2013.
+The NPSP25 system was developed from the American Psychiatric Association (APA) personality disorder system.
+Diagnostic criteria define each of the personality disorders.
+They appear in the APA’s Diagnostic and Statistical Manual of Mental Disorders (DSM).

 Normal For You

 The dimensional nature of normal, adaptive personality style is the guiding principle of the NPSP25.
 Once you take the self-assessment test and view your entire Self-Portrait, you’ll know what is normal for you.
 If you are seeking a new normal, don’t forget that with motivation and persistence, you can do it.